Mainframe COBOL to Java, C# & Cloud

 Essential Steps for Successful Mainframe Modernization:

-CICS Support in Translated Java and C# Application
+CICS Support in Refactored Java Applications

 Java and C# Application Servers provide much of the functionality provided by CICS, vital for mainframe modernization.
 The COBOL Translator must be able to generate code which will utilize such features during the modernization process.